 NOTE: The dialog stays open until you close it so you can continue to quickly add more items one after another.

-The Items Table also has support for inline Item creation, letting you simply and quickly add Items to you roadmap.
+The Items Table also has support for inline item creation, letting you quickly add items to your roadmap.

 - Navigate to the Items Table.

 - Input your item name and press Enter when done.
-Notice how you are able to add consecutive items without interruption.
+You can add consecutive items without interruption.

 Set the item's Date

 An item's Date can be a range of dates or a specific date.